Blog Posts

 The consequences of wearing improperly cleaned retainers extend far beyond bad breath.
 Research has detected Candida and Staphylococcus species on 66.7% and 50% of used retainers respectively, regardless of type [4].
 Though rarely problematic in healthy individuals, these microorganisms can cause serious infections in those with compromised immune systems.

-The oral microbiota changes significantly when wearing orthodontic appliances, with increases in potentially harmful gram-negative bacteria [2].
+Dental caries and gingival irritation commonly develop after extended retainer use due to deterioration in oral hygiene and shifts in microbial flora [2].
+The oral microbiota changes significantly when wearing orthodontic appliances, with increases in potentially harmful gram-negative bacteria.
 This bacterial buildup can lead to:

 • Plaque formation and tartar buildup